dincarnato/RNAFramework-docs/docs/rf-count.md

 <br/>
 ## MM (Mutation Map) format

 When invoked with the ``-mm`` parameter, RF Count produces a MM (Mutation Map) file for each analyzed sample.
 These files serve as input for the deconvolution of coexisting RNA conformations with [DRACO](https://github.com/dincarnato/draco).
-MM files are binary files storing, for each aligned read, the start and end mapping position, the position of the mutations (or indels) with respect to the reference, as well as the reference transcript’s ID and sequence, .
+MM files are binary files storing, for each aligned read, the start and end mapping position, the position of the mutations (or indels) with respect to the reference, as well as the reference transcript’s ID and sequence.
 These files can be indexed for fast random access.<br/>
 Each entry in a MM file is structured as follows:

 Field             | Description    |  Type